UBC-MDS/hypepy/README.md

 # Project Summary

-The goal of this project is to create a user-friendly and intuitive **hypothesis testing** package.
+The goal of this project is to create a user-friendly and intuitive **hypothesis testing** package as a reimplementation of existing functions in the R stats package.

 Hypothesis testing belongs in the *statistical inference* domain, where an individual is attempting to determine if their results are significant or not.
 To accomplish this, the individual must generate a **null** and **alternative** hypotheses, and perform a series of statistical tests.
 That individual can use our package to make their life easier when looking for the elusive "significant" result.

 This project is part of the DSCI 524 Collaborative Software Development Course for the Masters of Data Science program at the University of British Columbia.

 # Function Examples

+* `conf_int`

-* `conf_int` - Computes the confidence interval of the mean from a population.
+  * Computes the confidence interval of the mean from a population.
+  * Arguments:
+    * `data`: a 1-dimensional numpy array of a list of numbers.
+Non-numerical values result in an error.
+  * Returns:
+    *  `interval`: a 2 element 1-dimensional numpy array indicating the start and end of the 95% confidence interval.

+* `hyp_test`
-* `hyp_test` - Returns test-statistic, p-value and a recommendation for rejecting or accepting the null hypothesis.
+  * Prints the t-statistic, p-value and a recommendation for rejecting or accepting the null hypothesis.

-* `z_score` - Computes the *Z*-score which represents how away a data point is from the mean in terms of standard deviations.
+  * Arguments:
+    * `data`: a 1-dimensional numpy array.
+Non-numerical values result in an error.
+    * `mean_0`: the mean (as a number) of the population under the null hypothesis.
+Default: 0.
+  * Returns:
+    * `results`: a summary text

+* `t_test`
+  * Calculates a t-statistic of the data relative to a mean which may be specified.
+  * Arguments
+    * `data`: a 1-dimensional numpy array.
+Non-numerical values result in an error.
+    * `mean_0`: the mean (as a number) of the population under the null hypothesis.
+Default: 0.
+  * Returns:
+    * `t`: the t-statistic as a number

 # Current Environment